zink-lang/zink/README.md

 [![telegram][telegram-badge]][telegram-group]

-[The Zink project][book] mainly provides a singlepass compiler `zinkc` which compiles WASM to EVM bytecode, the source code of your smart contract could be any language you like!
+[The Zink project][book] mainly provides a singlepass compiler `zinkc` which compiles WASM to EVM bytecode, the source code of your smart contracts could be any language you like!

 ```mermaid
 flowchart LR